archmandan/F1-Championship-Sim/README.md

 ## 🚗 Overview

-This simulator emulates a full Formula 1 season, considering various factors like:
+This simulator currently emulates a Formula 1 race, considering various factors like:

 - **Driver Skill:** Each driver's performance and consistency.
 - **Team Performance:** The capabilities and strategies of different teams.
 - **Track Difficulty:** Challenges posed by each circuit, inspired by EA F1 25 AI ratings.
+- **DNFs:** Add any amount of DNFs in settings.

-Race results and season standings are dynamically generated, providing a unique experience with every simulation.
+Race results are dynamically generated, providing a unique experience with every simulation.

 ## 🔧 Features

+- Simulate entire races with DNFs and other factors.
 - Simulate an entire F1 season with multiple races.
+(COMING SOON)
 - Adjustable track difficulties based on real-world data.
-- Stores race and season data in an SQLite database.
+- Stores track, team and driver data in an SQLite database.
-- Easy to extend with new tracks, drivers, or custom rules.
+- Easy to extend with new tracks, drivers and teams.
 - Console-based interface for quick and immersive gameplay.

 ## 📦 Installation